 Of course, many alcoholics have a very high level of alcohol tolerance.
 For that reason, a BAC even over 0.08% doesn’t impair them.
-Nevertheless, lawyers can’t present evidence of non-impairment in court.
+Yet lawyers can’t present evidence of non-impairment in court.

 The penalties for DUI depend on the facts and the judge.
 Thus, some of the penalties can vary greatly depending on luck.
 No one wants a Judge Judy to hear their case.

 A second offense within ten years of the first increases the penalties.
-Prison is at least one year.
+Jail is at least one year.
 But it could be as long as five years.
 If there was a revocation for DUI within the past five years, it’s now for one year.

-After the revocation expires, the driver must have an ignition interlock device on the vehicle.
+After the revocation expires, the driver must have an ignition interlock device (IID) on the vehicle.
 The engine won’t start if there is any alcohol in the driver’s breath.
 The device must remain for six months to three years.
 Of course, the offender pays the high costs of this.

-The penalties increase for a more convictions.
-Prison is from one to ten years.
+The penalties increase for more convictions.
+Jail is from one to ten years.
 The state increases it to three years for two or more DUI revocations within five years.

 The fine is up to $5,000.
-In addition, the state requires an ignition interlock device for up to three years after the revocation expires.
+And the state requires an IID for up to three years after the revocation expires.

 Drivers Under 21

 Most other states set DUI for those under 21 at 0.02% or higher.
 They do this for several reasons.
 One is that alcohol breath testers are unreliable.
 In fact, they don’t actually measure BAC.
 They only estimate it.
 And indirectly.

 A second reason is that everyone produces alcohol naturally within their bodies 24/7.
 And they don’t wait until age 21 to do so.
 Finally, many meds as well as foods contain alcohol.
 Even bread does.
-So setting the level at 0.02% reduces the chances of unfairly convicting innocent people.
+So setting the level at 0.02% reduces the chances of unfairly convicting innocent drivers

 The state penalizes a first conviction with a six-month license revocation.
 Also, a $100-$500 fine and/or community service, and/or a treatment program.